 It is very hard to be an independent contractor in Massachusetts.
 You must meet a three-part test.
 All 3 parts must be true.
 If any of the 3 parts is not true, you are an employee.
 You are an independent contractor if you are:

-- (1) free to control your own work and how you do your work
+- free to control your own work and how you do your work, and

-- (2) working for a business which does not normally do the kind of work you are doing, or you are not working at any of the business’ locations, and
+- working for a business that doesn't normally do the kind of work you are doing, or you are not working at any of the business’ locations, and

 You are not an independent contractor if your employer supervises your work, and requires you to follow directions for how you do your work.